Christine Gregoire

 Christine Gregoire (/ˈɡrɛɡwɑr/; née O'Grady; born March 24, 1947) is an American attorney and politician who served as the 22nd governor of Washington, from 2005 to 2013.
-A member of the Democratic Party, she defeated Republican candidate Dino Rossi in 2004 and 2008, the first of which was the closest gubernatorial election in the history of Washington.
-She was Washington’s second female governor.
+A member of the Democratic Party, she was elected in 2004 and re-elected in 2008, the first of which was the closest gubernatorial election in the history of Washington.
+She was the state’s second female governor.
 Gregoire served as chair of the National Governors Association from 2010 to 2011.
 She also served on the governors' council of the Bipartisan Policy Center.

-Gregoire was also the Attorney General of Washington from 1993 until 2005, and is the first and only woman to serve in that role.
+Gregoire served as Attorney General of Washington from 1993 until 2005, and is the first and only woman to serve in that role.
 As of April 2025, she is also the oldest living former Governor of Washington, following the death of Daniel Evans in September of 2024.

 Early life, education, and legal career

 Gregoire was born in Adrian, Michigan but was raised in Auburn, Washington, by her mother, Sybil Grace Jacobs (née Palmer), who worked as a short-order cook.
 After graduating from Auburn Senior High School, she attended the University of Washington in Seattle, graduating in 1969 with a Bachelor of Arts in speech and sociology.
 At UW, she became a member of the Sigma Iota chapter of the Kappa Delta sorority.
 She then attended Gonzaga University School of Law in Spokane, receiving her Juris Doctor in 1977.

 Gregoire went to work as an assistant attorney general in the office of State Attorney General Slade Gorton, a Republican.
 As an assistant attorney general, Gregoire concentrated on child-abuse cases, coordinating with social workers to get children removed from abusive family situations and placed with relatives or foster homes, and was later appointed as the first female Deputy Attorney General.
 In 1988, at the end of his first term as governor of Washington, Booth Gardner appointed Gregoire director of the Washington Department of Ecology.
 During her tenure, Gregoire worked with Gardner to reach an agreement with the federal government to clean up nuclear waste at the Hanford nuclear site.